togetherAll7/webidl-dts-gen/packages/webidl-dts-gen/README.md

-# webidl-ts
+# webidl-dts-gen

-`webidl-ts` is a  Web IDL to d.ts converter
+`webidl-dts-gen` is a  Web IDL to d.ts converter

 This tool generates a `.d.ts` file based on a WebIDL input file.